Aberthaw power stations: Rail facilities

 The station took its entire coal feed stock in by rail from the Vale of Glamorgan Line, under contract to DBS.
 Rail facilities included east- and west-facing connections to the main line, three reception sidings, No. 8 and No. 9 merry-go-round loop lines, two gross-weight and tare-weight weighbridges, two hopper wagon discharge hoppers, a former fly ash siding, an oil discharge siding, two sidings adjacent to the former A station, and two exchange sidings.

 Aberthaw A

 The A station had six 100 MW turbo-alternators giving a gross output of 600 MW.
 The boilers operated on pulverised coal and delivered 570 kg/s of steam at 103.4 bar and 524 °C. Station cooling was by sea water.
 In 1980/1 the station sent out 1,718.786 GWh, and the thermal efficiency was 30.23 per cent.
 Aberthaw A was one of the CEGB's 20 steam power stations with the highest thermal efficiency; the thermal efficiency was 34.08 per cent in 1963–4, 34.67 per cent in 1964–5, and 34.27 per cent in 1965–6.
+Four units were decommissioned in 1995.

 The output from the A station was as follows: